 - 2016 Senate election: +13.8 Isakson

-Isakson announced in August that he would resign his seat at the end of 2019, citing various health challenges that include Parkinson’s disease.
-The 74-year-old chairman of the Senate Veterans Committee had been reelected to a third term in 2016.
-Republican Governor Brian Kemp will appoint his replacement, and there will be a special election in 2020 to fill the remaining two years of Isakson’s term.
+Isakson retired at the end of 2019, citing various health challenges that include Parkinson’s disease.
+The 74-year-old former chairman of the Senate Veterans Committee had been reelected to a third term in 2016.
+Republican Governor Brian Kemp appointed businesswoman Kelly Loeffler as his replacement, and there will be a special election in 2020 to fill the remaining two years of Isakson’s term.
 With Senator David Perdue already up for reelection, Democrats are expected to make a run for at least one of the two Senate races in Georgia, an emerging battleground they’re also eyeing in the presidential race.

 Mike Enzi, Wyoming